Hyagoro/Vehicle_detection_tracking/README.md

 ### Discussion

 A big part of this project was to find where I had to put my sliding windows in order to be at a good scale regarding the road.
-I think it's still too long to process, I need to find better coordinates to improve my pipeline, mostly because my boxes are to small comparing to the vehicle size.
-I spend alse a lot of time finding the best color transformation to use to detect vehicles (HLS, YUV, YCrCb, RGB, ...).
+I think it's still too long to process, I need to find better coordinates to improve my pipeline, mostly because my boxes are too small comparing to the vehicle size.
+I spent also a lot of time finding the best color transformation to detect vehicles (HLS, YUV, YCrCb, RGB, ...).

-I also implement two classes in note 2 of the Jupyter notebook.
-This 2 classes helps to remove outliers by giving a increasing confidence to "hot points" from the heatmap during video processing.
+I also implemented two classes in note 2 of the Jupyter notebook.
+This 2 classes help to remove outliers by giving an increasing confidence to "hot points" from the heatmap during video processing.

-To compare my project to the state of the art in pattern detection (very frustrating), I found YOLO a deep neural network based on COCO dataset, which have incredible perfomances in this field.
+To compare my project to the state of the art in pattern detection (very frustrating), I found YOLO, a deep neural network based on COCO dataset, which have incredible perfomances in this field.